-The Parliament attaches great impor-

-and progress made.
-The Parliament is

-aware of the fact that this would impart

-a progressive character to the Union of

-European peoples, and recalls the wish

-previously expressed by it that the

-Governments should define the sub-

-sequent development stages.
-The Par-

-liament has already asked the Governments to study measures for streamlining the European Communities, such as the merger of the Executives which it ought to be possible to achieve before any review.
+The Parliament attaches great impor-Treaty to the effect that the Treaty shall, within a period of three years, be made the subject of an overall review in the light of the experience gained and progress made.
+The Parliament is aware of the fact that this would impart a progressive character to the Union of European peoples, and recalls the wish previously expressed by it that the Governments should define the subsequent development stages.
+The Parliament has already asked the Governments to study measures for streamlining the European Communities, such as the merger of the Executives which it ought to be possible to achieve before any review.
 It draws the attention of the Governments to the dangerous consequences any uncertainty as to the future of the Communities might have on the impetus of economic integration.

 The attention of the Governments is drawn to the desirability of providing for regular collaboration between the Governments and the Parliament in the first years of the Union's activities in order to ensure that efficient preparations are made for the review.
-Suitable (January 1962)
+Suitable